This post may contain affiliate links. Please read how we make money for more information.

 5. Centennial Park

 Centennial Park is a 132-acre park right across from Vanderbilt University.
 Although there are many parks in Nashville, Centennial Park is one of the city’s finest.
-The park is a great place to hang out, get some exercise, or to just relax for a while.
+It’s a great place to hang out, get some exercise, or to just relax for a while.

-Centennial Park is enjoyed by thousands each year and it has a lot of interesting things to see and do.
+Centennial Park is enjoyed by thousands each year, and it has a lot of interesting things to see and do.
 The park has a one-mile walking trail, an art center, a stunning sunken garden, an exercise trail, volleyball courts, a dog park, and an events shelter.
-It also happens to have a full-size replica of the Parthenon.
+It also happens to have a full-sized replica of the Parthenon.